 The padding on the shoulder straps has been extended 1 inch for extra comfort.

 The sleeping hood on the carrier is now only 1 layer of fabric as some users found 2 layers to be too warm in hot weather.

 The support cinch strap on the inside of the hood pouch was removed, however, users who still want extra neck support can cross one strap on the sleeping hood to the other shoulder to create extra support needed.

-If you are wondering how the Boba 3G differs from other soft structured carriers, you can check out the Carrier Comparison Chart, but here it is in a nutshell:
+What makes the Boba 4G Unique?
+If you are wondering how the Boba 4G differs from *other* soft structured carriers, you can check out the Carrier Comparison Chart, but here it is in a nutshell:

-There is a new stripped down, minimalist version of the 3G called the Boba Air.
-It weighs only 0.7 pounds, is made of black nylon, and can be carried in a tiny pouch that fits in your purse or bag.
+There is a also a stripped down, supercompact, minimalist version of the Boba called the Boba Air.
+It weighs only 0.7 pounds, is made of nylon, and can be carried in a tiny pouch that fits in your purse or bag.
 It does not have the infant configuration, footstraps, or padding, but it is still full of awesome.
 And only $65!
-If the Boba 3G doesn't suit your budget, or if you need a teeny tiny packable carrier for traveling out and about, Boba Air is the one to get!
+If the standard Boba doesn't suit your budget, or if you need a teeny tiny packable carrier for traveling out and about, Boba Air is the one to get!

 Comfortably fits heights 5'0" - 6'3"

 Includes integrated Infant Insert at no extra charge

 Comes in both Organic and Conventional Cotton versions.